xenloops/securityKB/privacy_social_media.md

   Some privacy settings hide in your profile.
 Get there by opening the hamburger menu and clicking on your user name, then click Edit profile.

   * Reads -- any Substacks you've subscribed to but don't want to appear publically, click off.
+You'll need to come back here anytime you add another Substack that you don't want to show on your profile.
   * Privacy -- if you don't want your likes to appear publically, click this off.

 </details>